rochacbruno/python-project-template/README.md

 test: lint        ## Run tests and generate coverage report.
 watch:            ## Run tests on every change.
 clean:            ## Clean unused files.
+release:          ## Create a new release on github.
 ```